Assam-type architecture

 Assam-type architecture, also called Beton or Baton is a vernacular architecture building style that evolved in the Indian state of Assam (and the adjacent Sylhet in Bangladesh) during the late 19th and 20th centuries.
 The characteristics of this style are lightweight timber and bamboo construction, steeply pitched roofs, raised plinths, and wide verandas.
 These designs have evolved due to the region's heavy monsoon rainfall and frequent earthquakes.
 These houses had emerged when engineers of British India adapted traditional Assamese building practices for modern use.

 After the 1897 Assam earthquake, experts led by Japanese seismologist Fusakichi Omori studied local techniques and promoted a hybrid timber-reed-and-mud house that could withstand tremors and floods.
 Assam-type architecture is being used for both government and private residences throughout Assam (and present-day Sylhet, Bangladesh) in the first half of the 20th century.
 Assam-type architecture is often confused with stilted "Chang ghar" houses of the Mishing tribe, which are a separate indigenous tradition.
 Assam-type houses typically sit on short high plinths rather than on stilts.

 Historical Evolution

 Colonial origins (late 19th–early 20th century)

-Before Britishers arrived to rule India, Assamese villages mostly had simple kachcha homes (mud-and-thatch).
+Prior to British rule in India, Assamese villages primarily had simple kachcha homes (mud-and-thatch).
 The destruction caused by 1897 Assam earthquake prompted colonial authorities to study local building methods and upgrade them.
 Under British oversight (with Japanese and European seismologists assisting), a new "earthquake-proof" house type was developed in colonial Assam.
 This vernacular and modern hybrid design incorporated bamboo, timber and mud walls with robust roofing, resulting in a lightweight, flexible frame designed to sway with tremors.
 Upon research, The British Public Works Department (PWD) formally adopted this typology from 1897.
 Later, Assam PWD included specifications for “Assam-type” houses in its standard building schedule.